greg7mdp/gtl/README.md

 For more information on the hash containers, please see [gtl hash containers](https://github.com/greg7mdp/gtl/tree/main/docs/hmap.md)

+> if using Visual Studio, make sure to add the [gtl natvis](https://github.com/greg7mdp/gtl/blob/main/gtl/debug_vis/gtl.natvis) file to your projects, which provides a user-friendly visualization of the content of gtl set and map containers.
+Debug visualizers are available for gdb and lldb as well.

 Here is a very basic example of using the gtl::flat_hash_map:

 ```c++